All Q Events

 Stop Apologizing for Caring What You Do

 Katherine Leary Alsdorf

-We often bemoan the classic New York party greeting, “Hello, it’s nice to meet you.
+We often bemoan the classic cocktail greeting, “Hello, it’s nice to meet you.
 What do you do?”
 But I’m not sure our complaints are warranted.
 Certainly it’s an awkward question to respond to when we’re out of work.
 We often feel vulnerable to people who are far more successful than we are, especially if they flaunt it.
 But, otherwise, what’s so bad about being identified by our work?

 We were made for work – or so says the Bible.
 God created man in his own image.
 God worked and he enjoyed the works he made: “He saw that it was good.”
 (Gen. 1:4, 10, 12, 17, 25, 35).
 Can you say that about your day?
 As people made in his image, we are also to do good work.
 Work was God’s original plan for us, prior to the fall!